-Please print out our Political Science Minor Tracking Form to chart your progress
+Please use our Political Science Minor Tracking Form to chart your progress.

 A minor in International Relations is composed of five courses

-Please print out our International Relations Minor Tracking Form to chart your progress
+Please use our International Relations Minor Tracking Form to chart your progress.

 Public policy concerns the actions of governments and the objectives that guide those actions.
 The 80,000 governments that make up the American system have a profound effect on the daily life of their citizens.
 Students are drawn to study public policy for various reasons.
 Many students may hope to work for local, state, or national governments at some point in their careers.
 Students who plan to work in the private sector increasingly find that their professional and personal activities are affected by government.
 In addition, all students who desire to become more informed citizens find their lives enriched by an appreciation of how, and to what effect, government acts.

 The interdisciplinary field of public policy is organized around four related sets of questions: